Bottle oven

 A bottle oven or bottle kiln is a type of kiln.
 The word 'bottle' refers to the shape of the structure and not to the kiln's products, which are usually pottery, not glass.

 Bottle kilns were typical of the industrial landscape of Stoke-on-Trent, where nearly 50 are preserved as listed buildings.
 They were mostly built in the later 18th and the 19th centuries, although the surviving ones include examples from the 20th century.

 Their association with Stoke-on-Trent reflects the fact that the British ceramic industry was mainly based in that city.
-Bottle kilns are found in other locations in England; for example for Coalport porcelain, and the Fulham Pottery in London.
+Bottle kilns are found in other locations in England—for example, for Coalport porcelain and the Fulham Pottery in London.
 Abroad they can be found at the Monastery of Santa Maria de las Cuevas.

 Despite being very inefficient (supposedly 70% of the energy of the fuel was wasted), bottle kilns were constructed until the mid-twentieth century, after which they were replaced by other types of kiln, as the industry ceased to be coal-fired.
 The Clean Air Act 1956 marked the end of their use in the United Kingdom.
+Seven years were given from the passing of the act for bottle oven firings to cease and as a result firings stopped by the end of 1963.
+A single firing documented and recorded for posterity took place in 1978.

 Description

-A bottle kiln is protected by an outer hovel which helps to create an updraught.
-The biscuit kiln was filled with saggars of green flatwares (bedded in flint) by placers.
-The doors (clammins) were bricked up and then the firing began.
-Each firing took 14 tons of coal.
-Fires were lit in the firemouths and baited every four hours.
-Flames rose up inside the kiln and heat passed between the bungs of saggars.
-They controlled the temperature of the firing using dampers in the crown.
-The firing was monitored by Bullers rings placed in the kiln.
-A kiln would be fired to 1250C.

-The biscuitwares were glazed and then fired again in the bigger (but lower temperature) glost kilns; again they were placed in saggars, separated by kiln furniture such as stints, saddles and thimbles.
+A bottle oven is protected by an outer hovel which helps to create an updraught.
+The oven itself is inside the hovel and is cylindrical in shape with domed roof and foot (30cm) thick walls.
+The brick structure of the oven would be reinforced with iron bands that ran around the circumference.
+More iron was used around the access door known as the wicket or clammin.
+At the base of the kiln there were a number of fire mouths.

+A type known as the updraft stack oven dispensed with most of the hovel and mounted the chimney directly on top of the kiln.
+Another type known as downdraft bottle oven ran the hot gases back through the kiln before venting them through flues in the base of the oven.
+This made them more efficient and provided more even heating within the oven.

-The enamel kiln (or muffle kiln) is of a different construction, with external flues, and was fired at 700C.
+The enamel kiln (or muffle kiln) is of a different construction, with external flues, and was fired at 850C.
 The pots were stacked on seven or eight levels of clay bats (shelves).
 The door is iron lined with brick.

+Kilns known as calcining kilns were used to bake animal bone and flint prior to crushing.
+These would then be used in the production of certain types of pottery.